Pakistani police and protesters clash, four dead, 500 arrested

 Rahiq Abbassi, a spokesman for Qadri, said more than a hundred of their supporters were also injured and denied they had attacked the police.

-In several parts of Punjab, police tried to block Qadri's supporters from traveling to Lahore, sparking confrontations and violence, police and witnesses said.
+In several parts of Punjab, police tried to block Qadri's supporters from travelling to Lahore, sparking confrontations and violence, police and witnesses said.

 Two men and a woman were killed in the district of Gujranwala, about 220 km (140 miles) southeast of Islamabad, said deputy inspector general of police Saad Bahrwana.

-Shopkeeper Muhammad Hussain said those clashes began when police tried to stop Qadri supporters from traveling to Lahore.
+Shopkeeper Muhammad Hussain said those clashes began when police tried to stop Qadri supporters from travelling to Lahore.

 Another man was shot dead during clashes between Qadri supporters and police in the town of Bhakkar, 320 km southwest of the capital, said a doctor.